XboxDev/nxdk/README.md

 Status
 ------
-nxdk is currently in early stages of development.
+While nxdk still is in early stages of development, it can already be used in many projects.
+Take a look at the [list of projects](https://github.com/XboxDev/nxdk/wiki/Projects-using-nxdk) that are build on top of nxdk.
+Additionally, the [provided samples](https://github.com/XboxDev/nxdk/tree/master/samples) show how to use common features.

 Getting Started
 ---------------